vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 {% endhighlight %}

-This script first stores the id of the card to be deleted.
+This script first stores the ID of the card to be deleted.
 Then, it calls the `delete` function to delete the card.
 Finally, it reloads the affected list.

 ## Add *Refresh All* button